rwaldron/lemmy/README.md

-# LEMMY: 49% Motherfucker | 51% Son of a Bitch JS/CS Express+Mocha Boilerplate
+## LEMMY: 49% Motherfucker | 51% Son of a Bitch JS/CS Express+Mocha project Boilerplate

 No better yet humble hommage to the Godfather of Heavy Metal, __[Lemmy Kilmister][0]__.
 Perhaps you may have heard of him as the trust-worthy roadie of *[Jimi